nrichards/mdpicgen/README.md

 2. Notice the `<br>` tag is used only once
    1. With `--md-out-file`, an image link will be added, if missing.
    2. Or it will be updated, if already in the doc.
-3. Notice the "B1", "SHIFT", etc are configured in the [patset file](qunmk2.patset).
+3. Notice the "B1", "SHIFT", etc. are configured in the [patset file](qunmk2.patset).

 ```markdown
 |               Button               | Description                         |